ryanbruzan/drip-calculator/README.md

 This is a micro app designed to help you plan your financial future.
 Add your growth stocks or dividend stocks to project your future balances and track your progress along the way.

+Your information is never stored on our servers.
+All data is stored locally via `localStorage` and is accessible via your console.

 ### 🔥 Try It Out

 You can view the live version of this project by visiting its dedicated GitHub pages URL: